 For the company’s security, it is also important to set up, amongst other things, specific disposal procedures for IT equipment.

-- Loss of confidentiality as a result of:
+- Loss of confidentiality as a result of

 - sending confidential information by email (interception or social engineering);

-- logging in to their mailbox without SSL;
+- logging into their mailboxes without SSL;

 - the email server being compromised externally or internally (bad protection, bad configuration, weak administrator password, etc.);